 This tree is an example of Vaughn's work, it is now in the national collection, Washington, D.C.

 The T. mucronatum loses foliage in the "dry season" - which varies by location.
-And then, it's usually for a brief time.
+Then, it's usually for a brief time.

 Sometimes it will shed old and gain new leaves simultaneously.

-Although considered a "swamp cypress", it usually is found along the banks, as opposed to growing in the water.
+Although considered a "swamp cypress", it's most often found along the banks, as opposed to growing in the water.

 This Montezuma cypress was John Naka's first bonsai tree.